Choose another writer in this calendar:

 often telling about the harsh realities of life,

-was written in dispassionate style.
-In 1943, before the advancing Red Army took over Estonia, Uibopuu moved to Finland, where he worked at libraries.
-After the Continuation War (1941-44) Finland returned prisoners of war to the Soviet Union Soviet, but also Estonian and Ingrian refugees.
-In Estonia, tens of thousands of people were arrested and deported to Siberia.
-It has been estimated, that during WWII approxmitely 70,000 people fled the country, mainly to Sweden and Germany.
+Siberia.
+It has been estimated, that during WWII approxmitely 70,000 Estonians fled their homeland to escape the Red Army, mainly to Sweden and Germany.
 A number of established or aspiring writers, such as Ilmar Talve, Kalju Lepik, Marie Under, Henrik Visnapuu, Artur Adson, Karl Ristikivi, and Bernard Kangro, chose emigration over Communist reality and Socialist realism.
 The Soviet occupation lasted until 1991 when Estonia restored its independence.
 To avoid being sent back to his occupied home country, Uibopuu

-first as a journalist at the magazine Välis-Eesti and later with Bernard Kangro for the publishing
+first as a journalist at the magazine Välis-Eesti and

-Along with Arved Viirlaid (born 1922),
+Swedish.
+Along with Arved Viirlaid (born 1922), who settled in Canada,

+generation.
 Before the international breakthrough of such writers as Jaan Kross, Mati Unt, and poet Jaan Kaplinski,

 it was often said that the quality and quantity of literary production in exile surpassed that in Estonia.